gmamaladze/gmamaladze.github.io/README.md

 - Common markdown rules and conventions are used in `index.md` except:
   - `code` is used for dates that need to be fixed width
   - CSS is used extensively: `cobalt.css` in the root directory (style configured in `_config.yml`)
-- Bump the version according to [semver](https://semver.org/).
-Significant rework bumps major.
+- Version number is set directly in `_config.yml`.
+Bump it according to [semver](https://semver.org/) when making significant changes.
 - Commit directly to main.
 Every push results in deployment.
 - Test locally before pushing (see below).